geotrev/core-flux/README.md

  * via the `setState` helper.
  *
  * @param {Array.<[object, *]>} subscriptions - array of subscriptions to your store
- * @param {object} nextState - the next version of state as defined in your reducer.
+ * @param {object} nextState - the version of state given by your reducer.
  * @param {Function} setState - function that takes your state object and assigns it back to the store.
  */
 function bindState(subscriptions, nextState, setState) {